Carrefour-Group/elastic-phenix-operator/README.md

     }
 ```

-# Add new kind to elastic-phenix-operator
+# Add new kind to Elasticsearch Phenix Operator

 This operator was generated using `kubebuilder 2.3.1`.
 For more details about `kubebuiler`: https://book.kubebuilder.io/